 A pretty and delicately coloured cooking apple.

-A dual purpose apple from Cambridgeshire with a brisk fruity flavour.
+A bright red flushed apple with a strong sharp fruity flavour.

 - Holland PippinGroup DSelf-sterile